MAT_MM_CONCRETE

 $\alpha = \frac{p-f_c/3}{\xi\cdot p_c - f_c/3}$

-$f_c$, $f_t$, $\xi$, $\lambda$ and $\gamma$ are input parameters and $g\left(\theta\right)$ is a function of Lode angle.
+Parameters $f_c$, $f_t$, $\xi$, $\lambda$ and $\gamma$ are input parameters and $g\left(\theta\right)$ is a function of Lode angle.

 Ultimate surface

-The ultimate surface, $\sigma_u(p,p_c,g\left(\theta\right)$, is defined as function $f_u$ but with a cap in region 3:
+The ultimate surface, $\sigma_u$, is defined as function $f_u$ but with a cap in region 3:

-$\displaystyle{\sigma_u = \left\{ \begin{array}{ccc} f_u & : & \mbox{Region 1 and 2} \\ f_u\left(\xi\cdot p_c,p_c,g\left(\theta\right)\right)\cdot \sqrt{1-min\left(1,\left(\frac{p-\xi\cdot p_c}{p_c\cdot (1-\xi)}\right)^2\right)} & : & \mbox{Region 3} \end{array} \right. }$
+$\displaystyle{\sigma_u = \left\{ \begin{array}{ccc} f_u & : & \mbox{Regions 1 and 2} \\ f_u^{23}\cdot \sqrt{1-min\left(1,\left(\frac{p-\xi\cdot p_c}{p_c\cdot (1-\xi)}\right)^2\right)} & : & \mbox{Region 3} \end{array} \right. }$

-Parameters $f_c$, $f_t$, $\xi$, $\lambda$, $\gamma$ and $p_0$ control the shape of the ultimate surface:
+Parameters $f_c$, $f_t$, $\xi$, $\lambda$, $\gamma$ and $p_0$ control the shape of the ultimate surface.

 Initial yield surface

-The initial yield surface, $\sigma_{y0}\left(p,p_c,g\left(\theta\right)\right)$, is defined as:
+The initial yield surface, $\sigma_{y0}$, is defined based on the ultimate surface and input parameter $\xi_y$:

 $\sigma_{y0} = \xi_y\cdot \sigma_u$